gustavo-andres/LetsGo/README.md

 2. Add error handling for missing author IDs
 3. Format the output to match the required precision

-## Day 9: Adding Sorting and Top-N Selection
+## Step 9: Adding Sorting and Top-N Selection

 ### Lesson Goals
 - Sort the results by frequency